uktrade/jupyters3/README.md

 - All objects stored in S3 are encrypted with `AES256` encryption.
 This is not configurable: it is not possible to turn this off or to encrypt using a specific KMS key.

-- AWS roles are not supported, although this may change.
+- Authentication from EC2 instances using roles is not supported, but authentication using roles from ECS containers _is_ supported.